CycleMLP: A MLP-like Architecture for Dense Prediction: Experiments

 \subsection{Ablation Study}

 In this subsection, we conduct extensive ablation studies to analyze each component of our design.
 Unless otherwise stated, We adopt \modelname{}-B2 instantiation in this subsection.

-\textbf{\longop{}} To clearly demonstrate the advantage of the \shortop{}, we compare \modelname{}-B2 with two other baseline models equipped with channel FC and Spatial FC as spatial context aggregation operators, respectively.
-The details of these operators and the comparison results are presented in Figure~\ref{fig:teaser}. \modelname{}-B2 outperforms the counterparts built on both Spatial and Channel FC for ImageNet classification, COCO object detection, instance segmentation, and ADE20K semantic segmentation.
+\textbf{\longop{}.} To demonstrate the advantage of the \shortop{}, we compare \modelname{}-B2 with two other baseline models equipped with channel FC and Spatial FC as spatial context aggregation operators, respectively.
+The differences of these operators are visualized in Figure~\ref{fig:teaser}, and the comparison results are shown in Table~\ref{tab:3fcs}. \modelname{}-B2 outperforms the counterparts built on both Spatial and Channel FC for ImageNet classification, COCO object detection, instance segmentation, and ADE20K semantic segmentation.
 The results validate that \shortop{} is capable of serving as a general-purpose, plug-and-play operator for spatial information communication and context aggregation.

 Table~\ref{tab:3branchs} further details the ablation study on the structure of \modelname{} block.
-It is observed that the top-1 accuracy drops significantly after removing one of the three parallel branches, especially when discarding the 1$\times$3 or 3$\times$1 branch.
+It is observed that the top-1 accuracy drops significantly after removing one of the three parallel branches, especially when discarding the 1$\times$7 or 7$\times$1 branch.
 To eliminate the probability that the fewer parameters and FLOPs cause the performance drop, we further use two same branches~(denoted as ``\cmark \cmark'' in Table~\ref{tab:3branchs}) and one 1$\times$1 branch to align the parameters and FLOPs.
 The accuracy still drops relative to \modelname{}, which further demonstrates the necessity of these three unique branches.

+\textbf{Resolution adaptability.} One remarkable advantage of \modelname{} is that it can take arbitrary-resolution images as input without any modification.
+On the contrary, GFNet~\citep{rao2021global} needs to interpolate the learnable parameters on the fly when the input scale is different from the one for training.
+We compare the resolution adaptability by directly evaluating models at a broad spectrum of resolutions using the weight pre-trained on 224$\times$224, without fine-tuning.